Tyson Foerster Game Preview: Flyers vs. Islanders

 Foerster Stats vs. the Islanders

-- The Islanders are 16th in goals allowed, conceding 55 total goals (3.2 per game) in the NHL.
+- The Islanders are 16th in goals allowed, giving up 60 total goals (3.2 per game) in the NHL.

 Watch the NHL on Max with the B/R Sports Add-On